Masterminds/glide/README.md

 ### glide init

-Initialize a new project.
+Initialize a new workspace.
 Among other things, this creates a stub `glide.yaml`

 ```